 A few months ago, I had a very busy schedule, working on a big project with a colleague of mine and coming home to resume the tedious job of nurturing my household.

 In the process, I neglected myself.
-Days rolled in and out and in no time, I began to feel inadequate, looking at my reflection in the mirror and disliking what I saw.
+Days rolled in and out, and in no time, I began to feel inadequate, looking at my reflection in the mirror and disliking what I saw.

 Then finally, I paused.
-It took me quite some time to figure out what was wrong and in the end, I realized that I wasn’t taking care of myself.
+It took me quite some time to figure out what was wrong, and in the end, I realized that I wasn’t taking care of myself.

-This is not just to boost productivity and a positive life but is also a way of showing gratitude to Allah (SWT) for the precious gift of health and wellness.
+This is not just to boost productivity and a positive life; is also a way of showing gratitude to Allah (SWT) for the precious gift of health and wellness.

-However, it won’t be long before we’re battered from exhaustion and we begin to operate in a mental fog which makes it difficult to forge ahead even in the daily activities that consume our time.
+However, it won’t be long before we’re battered from exhaustion and we begin to operate in a mental fog, which makes it difficult to forge ahead even in the daily activities that consume our time.

 The secret lies in looking into the sunnah of the Prophet (PBUH) to implement tiny self-care habits into our daily lives.

 1. The Body

 • Eat in moderation.
-Narrow your food choices by picking a few healthy breakfasts, lunches and dinners and rotating them for the week.
+Narrow your food choices by picking a few healthy breakfasts, lunches, and dinners and rotating them for the week.

 The Prophet (PBUH) said: “No human ever filled a vessel worse than the stomach.
 Sufficient for any son of Adam are a few morsels to keep his back straight.
 But if he must fill it, then one third for his food, one third for his drink and one third for his breath.”
 (Tirmidhi)

 • Get active by taking walks at intervals or going up and down the stairs instead of taking the lift.
 You can also schedule at least 10 minutes every morning for light exercise.

 “Teach your children swimming, archery and horse riding.”
 (Sahih Muslim)

-• Give your body a treat by picking wardrobe items which feel great on your skin.
+• Give your body a treat by picking wardrobe items that feel great on your skin.

-Squeeze out time at least once a week to pamper yourself by going for a spa or having a massage.
+• Squeeze out time at least once a week to pamper yourself by going to a spa or having a massage.

 • Take quick naps at least for ten to twenty minutes every day.
 This will reduce your sleep debt and get you ready to take on more tasks.

 2. The Mind

 • Make out some time for meditation and reflection.
 Unplug yourself from the world for at least one hour.

-Be still.
-Sit close to nature, perhaps somewhere green and be quiet for the short time.
-Tune in to your thoughts, feelings and sensations while breathing and reflect on your immediate environment.
+• Be still.
+Sit close to nature, perhaps somewhere green, and be quiet for a short time.

 •The Prophet (PBUH) used to spend time alone for meditation in the cave of Hira and it was on one of these occasions that he received the first revelation from Allah ﷻ.

 • You can also fix a small provoking situation at home that’s been nagging you.
-It could be a leaking sink, a light bulb that’s gone or a broken door handle.Pages: 1 2
+It could be a leaking sink, a light bulb that’s gone out or a broken door handle.Pages: 1 2